overshare/overshare-kit/README.md

 ## Attributions

-Overshare contains portions of other open-source code, either verbatim or (more commonly) with some pruning and refactoring.
+OvershareKit contains portions of other open-source code, either verbatim or (more commonly) with some pruning and refactoring.
 The following projects were immensely helpful:

 - **DerpKit:** By Steve Streza. *Objective-C categories and subclasses of things that should be in Foundation and other frameworks* [On GitHub](https://github.com/stevestreza/DerpKit)